snd/fragments/migration-guide.md

 just depend on `req`, `res` or anything that depends on `req` or `res` and the lifetime will be **request**.

+otherwise there's no way for fragments to know the lifetime and it will assume **application** by default.

 ## entry file

 it's still best to have one file that configures a fragments